syahirahzamare/syukurcaretakafulG14/README.md

 # Syukur Care Takaful
-Educational website on Takaful products in Malaysia, covering Family Takaful, Medical Takaful, and Hibah Takaful, developed for BWBBK2013 Bank Management assignment.
+This website was developed as part of an academic assignment for the course BWBBK2013 Bank Management.
+The project aims to educate the public on Takaful products in Malaysia.
+The website is created using a fictitious Takaful operator and is intended for educational purposes only.